Frequently Asked Questions

 Not usually.
 Because mortgage brokers deal with multiple lenders they can shop for the best interest rate and terms available on any given day.
 Additionally, they can find lenders who specialize in various market niches such as loans for self-employed borrowers or investors with multiple properties.
 Mortgage brokers do not add any costs to the loan process as they personally perform the duties that would also need to be performed by random bank employees.

-MAK Financial takes prequalification very seriously.
+MAK Financial takes pre-approval very seriously.
 You will see that our process is much more thorough than any of the internet services you see popping up on your web pages.
 We want to be sure your loan will be approved and funded when you write a contract on your house.
-We receive lots of emergency phone calls from people who were “prequalified” on the internet, but have been abandoned by the web lender a week before closing.
-We require the following before writing a preapproval letter:
+We receive lots of emergency phone calls from people who were “pre-approved” on the internet, but have been abandoned by the web lender a week before closing.
+We require the following before writing a pre-approval letter:

-- Full Credit Report.
+• Full Credit Report.
 We require a tri-merge report giving your three FICO scores from all three reporting bureaus: Experian, Transunion and Equifax.
-Credit score is essential for both loan qualifying and pricing.
-For qualifying purposes, banks throw out your high and low scores and use your middle score.
+A credit score is essential for both loan qualifying and pricing.

-- Recent Paystubs and Last 2 years W2s to verify your income and employment status
+• Recent Paystubs and Last 2 years W2s to verify your income and employment status; and

-- Cash to Close.
-We also require that you provide bank statements showing assets sufficient to cover your down payment, closing costs, prepaid real estate tax and homeowners insurance escrows and any reserve monies the bank might require.
+• Verification of Cash to Close.
+We need bank statements showing assets sufficient to cover your down payment, closing costs, prepaid real estate tax and homeowners insurance escrows and any reserve monies the bank might require.

 When does it make sense to refinance?